KolyaDaDev/nikogham/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Gatsby JS
+- 🔭 I’m currently working on a couple of sites built with GatsbyJS
 - 🌱 I’m currently learning ThreeJs and more Gatsby stuff
-- 🤔 I’m looking for help with blockchain
 - 📫 How to reach me: @nikogham.dev on insta